 SARS-CoV-2 variants of concern

-The Beta (B.1.351) variant emerged in South Africa in October 2020 and has since spread to all continents (https://cov-lineages.org/global_report_B.1.351.html).
+The Beta (B.1.351) variant emerged and became the dominant lineage in South Africa in October 2020 .
+Over the year 2021, Beta has spread to all continents [4-7].
 Three S.A strains (B.1.351 v1, B.1.351 v2, and B.1.351 v3) have been reported.
-They all share the same mutations within the RBD: K417N, E484K, and N501Y.
-The three S.A variants also share the D614G and N501Y Spike mutations with the U.K variant.
-Thus, it is thought to also have a high transmission potential.
+They all share the same mutations within the RBD: K417N, E484K, and N501Y, which are thought to increase the virus transmission potential (see above).
 Each B.1.351 variant carries an additional and unique set of Spike mutations .
-Some of these mutations have been associated with decreased in vitro neutralization potency by convalescent plasma (~10 fold), and sera from Moderna and Pfizer vaccinees (~5-6 fold) (see above) [17, 19].
-Other SNPs in the B.1.351 lineage include P71L in the Envelope protein, T205I in the Nucleocapsid protein, and K1655N in ORF1a .
+Some of these mutations have been associated with decreased in vitro neutralization potency by convalescent plasma (~10 fold), and sera from Moderna and Pfizer vaccinees (~5-6 fold) [12, 24].
+Other SNPs in the B.1.351 lineage are found in ORF1a, Nucleocapsid, and Envelope [https://covariants.org/variants/20H.Beta.V2].

-The Gamma (P.1) variant was detected in December 2020 in the Amazonas state, North Brazil [7, 28] before it started spreading to Japan, North America, Europe, and Australia (https://cov-lineages.org/global_report_P.1.html).
-The BRA variant shares the D614G and N501Y Spike mutations with the U.K and S.A. variants.
-Thus, it is thought to also have a high transmission potential.
-It also shares the two RBD mutations of concern, K417N/T and E484K, with the S.A. variants .
-Importantly, in vitro assays have associated K417N/T and E484K substitutions with increased ACE2 binding and SARS-CoV-2 escape from mAbs and convalescent COVID-19 patient sera [15-17] (see above).
-Other SNPs in the P.1 lineage are found in ORF1ab, ORF8, Nucleocapsid, and Spike (including L18F, T20N, P26S, D138Y, R190S, H655Y, T107I, V1116F), Orf8 (E92K, ins28269-28273), and Nucleocapsid (P80R) .
+The Gamma (P.1) variant was detected in December 2020 in the Amazonas state, North Brazil [26, 27] before it started spreading to Japan, North America, Europe, and Australia [4-7].
+It shares critical Spike RBD mutations (K417N/T, E484K/A, N501Y) with VOCs Beta and Omicron.
+In vitro assays have associated K417N/T and E484K substitutions with increased ACE2 binding and SARS-CoV-2 escape from mAbs and convalescent COVID-19 patient sera [8, 9 15] (see above).
+Other SNPs in the P.1 lineage are found in ORF1ab, ORF8, Nucleocapsid, and Spike (including L18F, T20N, P26S, D138Y, R190S, H655Y, T107I, V1116F) [https://covariants.org/variants/20J.Gamma.V3].

 1. Zhu, N. et al. 2020.
 A Novel Coronavirus from Patients with Pneumonia in China, 2019.
 N Engl J Med 382, 727-733.